quicwg/base-drafts/draft-ietf-quic-recovery.md

 the sender MUST retransmit all unacknowledged CRYPTO data if possible.

-On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto retransmission timeout and set a timer for this period.
+On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender MUST double the crypto retransmission timeout and set a timer for this period.

 Until the server has validated the client's address on the path, the amount of